skroutz/clj-skroutz/README.md

 * :client-id The client id.
 * :client-secret The client secret.
 * :app-token The app token.
+* :auth-prefix The authorization prefix.
+Default is `"Bearer "`

 ## How to get an application token